-Speaking just weeks before his assassination, which catalyzed rioting across America, Martin Luther King offered his thoughts on the type of civil unrest that devolves into violence and looting, saying:
+Speaking just weeks before his assassination, which catalyzed rioting across America, Martin Luther King offered his thoughts, saying:

 It is not enough for me to stand before you tonight and condemn riots.
 It would be morally irresponsible for me to do that without, at the same time, condemning the contingent, intolerable conditions that exist in our society.
 These conditions are the things that cause individuals to feel that they have no other alternative than to engage in violent rebellions to get attention.
 And I must say tonight that a riot is the language of the unheard.